Effective Date: February 1, 2022

 (5) You have given us your consent — for example before we place certain cookies on your device and access and analyze them later on..

 How We Share Information

-With Your Consent: We may share and disclose information with your consent or at your direction.
-For example, we may share your information with third parties with which you authorize us to do so, such as if you would like to be contacted to participate in a focus group or clinical trial.
+- With Your Consent: We may share and disclose information with your consent or at your direction.
+For example, we may share your information with third parties with which you authorize us to do so, such as if you would like to be contacted to participate in a market research activity or clinical trial.